CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-windows.md

 ### Build Collabora Office itself

-Clone the https://github.com/CollaboraOnline/online.git repo.
-The main branch is used for development.

-In an Ubuntu shell, run
+In an Ubuntu shell, in the top-level of your clone of the `online` repo, run

 	./autogen.sh